TheJacksonLaboratory/diachromatic/docs/mapping.rst

 Independent mapping of forward and reverse paired-end reads using bowtie2
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The two reads of any given valid Hi-C read pair stem from two different interacting genomic regions that can be
+The two reads of a valid Hi-C read pair come from two different interacting genomic regions that can be
 separated by a large number of nucleotides within the same chromosome (**cis interactions**) or even be located on
 different chromosomes (**trans interactions**).
 For this reason, the distance between the two 5' ends of the reads can
 no longer be interpreted as the *insert size*, and the truncated forward (R1) and reverse (R2) reads have to be mapped